 I’m a writer, but before I’m a writer, I’m a human being.
 And as a human being, sometimes I make mistakes.

 There was a time when I’d catch one of my own (published) mistakes and be completely horrified.
-I could feel my neck and face turning red from embarrassment and even though I’d fix the mistake, it would haunt me for hours.
-Did it cause me to lose a reader or a client?
+I could feel my neck and face turning red from embarrassment, and even though I’d fix the mistake, it would haunt me for hours.
+Had it caused me to lose a reader or a client?
 How many people noticed it?
-I just wanted to crawl under a rock — even if was just one little tiny typo.
+I just wanted to crawl under a rock — even if it was just one little typo.

 To Err is Human

-Usually, when someone tips me off to a mistake, the message is thoughtful; I get a clear sense that it’s just one writer trying to help another writer out, which I greatly appreciate.
-One email I received recently had the subject line “Because I’d want someone to tell me…” I appreciated this person’s tact, understanding, and most of all, his candid approach of sending a private email rather than dropping a public comment.
+Usually when someone tips me off to a mistake, the message is thoughtful; I get a clear sense that it’s just one writer trying to help another writer, which I greatly appreciate.
+One e-mail I recently received had the subject line “Because I’d want someone to tell me…” I appreciated this person’s tact, understanding, and most of all, his candid approach of sending a private email rather than dropping a public comment.

-Since I started this site, I’ve received such corrections occasionally, maybe once or twice a year.
+Since I started this site, I’ve received such corrections occasionally, maybe once a year.

 Um, aren’t we all writers here?

 To me, the whole reason for practicing good grammar is to show respect for the craft and for one’s readers.
 Publicly correcting other writers with a berating tone is contrary to that spirit.
 Why bother with good grammar if you’re going to run around insulting other people with bad manners?